fsciortino/Aurora/docs/index.rst

 Aurora provides convenient interfaces to load a default namelist via :py:func:`~aurora.default_nml`, modify it as required and then pass the resulting namelist dictionary into the simulation setup.
 This is in the :py:class:`~aurora.core.aurora_sim` class, which allows creation of radial and temporal grids, interpolation of atomic rates, preparation of parallel loss rates at the edge, etc.

 The :py:mod:`aurora.atomic` library provides functions to load and interpolate atomic rates from ADAS ADF-11 files, as well as from ADF-15 photon emissivity coefficients (PEC) files.
 PEC data can alternatively be computed using the collisional-radiative model of ColRadPy, using methods in :py:mod:`aurora.radiation`.

+Aurora also includes a Python version of the FACIT code, described in the Tutorials section of this documentation, which allows users to rapidly estimate neoclassical impurity transport coefficients.
+This capability is particularly useful in integrated transport modeling, as well as in experimental inference of impurity transport coefficients.

 A number of standard tests and examples are provided using a real set of Alcator C-Mod kinetic profiles and geometry.
 In order to interface with EFIT gEQDSK files, Aurora makes use of the `omfit_eqdsk <https://pypi.org/project/omfit-eqdsk/>`__ package, which offers flexibility to work with data from many devices worldwide.
 Users may easily substitute this dependence with different magnetic reconstruction packages and/or postprocessing interfaces, if required.
 Interfacing Aurora with several file formats used throughout the fusion community to store kinetic profiles is simple.